barbalex/brexit/README.md

 ## Goal
-Brexit is a topic of historical proportions, bound to be of interest for many years.
-And because so important and rich it is also difficult to gain overview.
-The purpose of this website is to help.
-A mere chronology focusing on the most relevant information and limited to a handful of publicly available sources.
-And focus on actual EXIT negotiations, on both sides…, on a process that is bound to go on for years.
+Brexit is a topic of historical proportions and difficult to get an overview.
+This website is meant to help.
+It is a simple chronology beginning with the British exit notice the end of March 2017.
+The focus is on the negotiation dynamics between the two sides based on information of a handful of publicly available sources.

 ## History